AtulanZaman/terragrunt-project-factory-gcp/README.md

-# A 'State-scalable' project factory pattern with Terragrunt
+# A 'state-scalable' project factory pattern with Terragrunt

 ## Overview
 Resolve the problem of state volume explotion with project factory.
 Terragrunt helps with that by: